NastuzziSamy/laravel-query-selector/README.md

 ## Changelog
+### 1.4.1
+- It is now possible to order by alpha
+- DateParsing dependancy missing

 ### 1.4.0
 - Bug fix: timestamp dates where not recognized
 - DateParsing class created to simplify date transformation to Carbon date